Mail Organization Hall of Fame: How Readers Deal With Their Daily Mail

 She said: "This spot tends to collect papers, projects and items that need to go downstairs or be put away.
 Mail that doesn't require my immediate attention gets put in the mail holder and builds up.
 It gets cleared off regularly, but I thought it could use a little sprucing up."

 So what she did was add some cute card stock to the picture slots on her office supplies holder, which has a mail slot in the back, just to have everything labeled and nicer looking.

 Has This Inspired You To Get Organized Now?

 As you can see from the submissions above, there are lots of ways to organize your mail within your home.

 But whatever method you choose I hope you've been inspired to put it all in a designated place and sort through it regularly.

-Once you've taken on this week's challenge I'd love for you to share the pictures of your home mail organizer center, and I'll add them to the page.
+Once you've taken this week's challenge I'd love for you to share the pictures of your home mail organizer center, and I'll add the best ones to the page or site.
 You can share your pictures and ideas here.